EggheadJohnson/AdventOfCode2020/README.md

 Day 15 - build a series with some rules, build a longer series with some rules

 Day 16 - Figure out which tickets have invalid numbers, figure out which field on the ticket has which name

+Day 17 - 3D Game of Life, 4D Game of Life